kyleconroy/python-twilio2/docs/usage/basics.rst

     conn = TwilioRestClient()

-If you'd rather not use enviroment variables, pass your account credentials directly to the the constructor.
+If you'd rather not use environment variables, pass your account credentials directly to the the constructor.

 .. code-block:: python